-The passage of a comprehensive reform package in Virginia will cap a sea change for gun politics in the state, which is home to the National Rifle Association’s headquarters and an avid grassroots gun culture.
+The passage of a comprehensive reform package caps a sea change for gun politics in the Old Dominion, which is home to the National Rifle Association’s headquarters and an avid grassroots gun culture.
 After a mass shooting last May in Virginia Beach, Northam and his party — joined by national gun violence prevention groups — made the issue a major priority.
 Polls indicated that voters ranked gun violence as a top concern.
 Last November, for the first time in more than two decades, they rewarded Democrats with unified control of the General Assembly.

 Before Virginia’s 2020 legislative session even began, gun rights activists were mounting a fierce backlash, pushing rural counties across the state to declare themselves “Second Amendment sanctuaries.”
-But Democrats have been undeterred.
-“For too many years this body has put the convenience of gun owners above all else,” Delegate Patrick A. Hope, chair of the House Public Safety Committee that oversees gun laws, said on the floor as his chamber pushed through the bills this week.
+In January, gun rights groups and scattered militia members thronged Virginia’s capital to register their protests.
+But Democrats were undeterred.
+“For too many years this body has put the convenience of gun owners above all else,” Delegate Patrick A. Hope, chair of the House Public Safety Committee that oversees gun laws, said on the floor as his chamber pushed through the bills in January.
 “And that has led to tragic consequences time and time again.”

 Universal background checks